Eagle LogoPEPTIDE INITIATIVE

 Peptide Architect & Computational Chemist

-"Momany's computational approach to peptide design was ahead of its time — he used molecular shape analysis in the early 1980s when most scientists were still relying on trial and error."
+"Momany's computational approach to peptide design was ahead of its time — he used molecular shape prediction in the early 1980s when most scientists were still mixing chemicals and hoping for the best."

 National Cardiovascular Center Research Institute, Osaka, Japan